 Trucks transporting property must have at least $750,000 in insurance coverage, according to the FMCSA.
 If the property being transported is hazardous, the minimum insurance coverage could rise as high as $5 million.
 Rhode Island requires passenger cars to carry liability insurance with limits of just $25,000 per person and $50,000 per accident.The higher insurance coverage that commercial trucks are required to carry often means that more money is available in truck accident cases to compensate victims for the extraordinary damages truck accidents often cause.
 Knowing the limits of the insurance coverage is important when negotiating a settlement.

-Types of 18-Wheeler Accidents
+What are the Types of 18-Wheeler Accidents?

 Truck accidents include common collisions such as rear-end accidents, head-on crashes, and roll-over accidents.
 The weight and size of large trucks may make these accidents more severe.
 When a truck crashes into a passenger car, the truck can crush the passenger compartment of the smaller vehicle, even at relatively low speeds.